gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

 One way to think about this encoding is each "place" `n` has a "value" of `2`<sup>`n-1`</sup>.
 So the first place has a value of `2`<sup>`0`</sup> `= 1`.
 The second has a place value of `2`<sup>`1`</sup> `= 2`.
 And so on.
 And the encoded value is just the sum of each of the place values that are filled in.
 (If you're a logically-minded person you may notice that this encoding scheme is conceptually similar to the way we normally write numbers on paper using the ones place, the tens place etc… And that's when you realize what you might be calling *numbers* are really just a non-binary *encoding* of numbers.
 But then what is the number?
 Don't get ahead of me…)

 If we switch to this encoding, our original transformation steps won't work anymore.
-We need an entirely different set of steps add two numbers with this encoding.
-In fact if you play with this a bit you'll see this is much more complicated.
+We need an entirely different set of steps to add two numbers with this encoding.
+In fact if you play with this a bit you'll see this is much more complicated to pull off than with our simpler encoding.
+But that's ok.
+Computers are really good at following instructions.

 Something like this will work:

 1. If `A` or `C` is set, but not both, then set `E`
 2. If `A` and `C` are both set, and neither `B` nor `D` are set, then set `F`